-The product housing is made of die-cast aluminum (aluminium) and may be recycled through regular metal reclamation operators in your area.
+The product housing is made of polycarbonate plastic (Code 7) and may be recycled through regular recycling operators in your area.

 The product circuit board should be disposed according to your country's regulations for disposing electronics equipment.

 Europe

 In Europe, you can return the product to the place of purchase to have the product disposed in accordance with EU WEEE legislation.